This Italian-inspired Tomato Basil Parmesan Focaccia may just be one of the most delicious things you ever put in your mouth!

 After making the bread a few times, I decided to get a little creative.
 I added grated parmesan cheese to the dough, topped the focaccia with diced red and yellow tomatoes and added a sprinkle of finely chopped fresh basil before the final rise.
 Talk about a delicious explosion of summery flavor!

 I've served this focaccia as a dinner bread and have also used it for sandwiches (my favorite is rosemary ham, thin slices of Fontina or Gouda cheese and a smear of coarse grain mustard).
 All our taste testers have loved it at the very first bite!

 If you're hesitant about using yeast, I've given a few tips in the directions below.
 I like to buy the bulk yeast from big box stores like Sam's or Costco.
 It's a large quantity of yeast, but it's dirt cheap and will keep indefinitely in the freezer.
 I keep a small jar in the fridge and freeze the rest.
 If you don't have access to one of these stores or don't want to purchase it in quantity, regular dry yeast from any grocery store will work just fine.

-I really prefer to make the bread in three 8″ pans, which allows us to enjoy one and pop the others in the freezer.
+I really prefer to make this Tomato Basil Parmesan Focaccia bread in three 8-inch pans, which allows us to enjoy one and pop the others in the freezer.
 To serve after freezing, just thaw and warm in the oven for 10-15 minutes wrapped in foil.
 It comes out just great!